ieshaw/ColorNoun/README.md

 ## Repo Organization

 * Execution: Code concerned with fund activity.
-(Trading, Website, etc.)
+(Trading, Data, etc.)
 * Research: Code in development for anything regarding the fund (algorithms, execution, etc.)
 * Packages: Python Packages developed by the fund.
 Regarding all domains.